brendanbased/bd-n8n-course/README.md

-# N8n Mastery Course
+# Build Different - N8N Mastery Course

-A comprehensive web application for learning N8n automation from beginner to expert level.
+A comprehensive web application for learning N8N automation from beginner to expert level.
 This gamified learning platform integrates with Discord for community engagement and progress tracking.

 ## 🚀 Features